IBM, other tech results point to robust IT demand

-NEW YORK A strong outlook from IBM and decent results from Intel Corp and Microsoft Corp suggest that corporate decision makers are shaking off nervousness about economic growth and boosting spending on technology.
+NEW YORK Jan 19 A strong outlook from IBM (IBM.N) and decent results from Intel Corp (INTC.O) and Microsoft Corp (MSFT.O) suggest that corporate decision makers are shaking off nervousness about economic growth and boosting spending on technology.

-Intel, the leading microchip maker, announced ambitious spending plans after reporting quarterly results that topped scaled-back analyst forecasts.
+Intel, the leading microchip maker, announced ambitious spending plans after reporting quarterly results that topped scaled-back analyst forecasts [ID:nL1E8CJDFS].

 "Those results look largely favorable," said JMP Securities analyst Alex Gauna.
 "So far what we have seen in technology, looks like we are turning the corner and things are getting better.
 Turning the corner in terms of cleaning the excess inventory in the channel and seeing a better demand outlook."

-Microsoft, IBM and Intel have a combined market capitalization of about $580 billion, representing 15 percent of the Dow Jones industrial index.
-Shares of IBM shares rose 3 percent in extended trading after its results, while Microsoft shares rose 2 percent and Intel shares rose 1 percent.

-The only downer in the tech world on Thursday was Google Inc, whose quarterly results fell far short of high expectations set by strong online shopping during the holiday season, sending its shares down 9 percent.
+The only downer in the tech world on Thursday was Google Inc (GOOG.O), whose quarterly results fell far short of high expectations set by strong online shopping during the holiday season, sending its shares down 9 percent.
+[ID:nL1E8CJE74]

 "Expectations had got ahead of themselves for Google, largely because investors don't have a good feel for what happens outside the U.S.," said Stifel Nicolaus analyst Jordan Rohan.
 "North America has remained strong, but there are parts of the world where there's a lot of economic pressure," he said, pointing to austerity measures in Europe.